-This section provides answers to basic questions about the ADA.
-Most of the answers come from formal and informal guidance from the Equal Employment Opportunity Commission (EEOC), the federal agency that enforces the ADA.
+This section provides answers to basic questions about the employment provisions of the ADA.
+Most of the answers come from formal and informal guidance from the Equal Employment Opportunity Commission (EEOC), the federal agency that regulates the employment provisions of the ADA.
 When available, links to the EEOC guidance are provided.

 What is the ADA?

 The ADA is a federal civil rights law that was passed in 1990 and went into effect beginning in 1992.
 Its purpose is to protect people with disabilities from discrimination in employment, in the programs and activities offered by state and local governments, and in accessing the goods and services offered in places like stores, hotels, restaurants, football stadiums, doctors' offices, beauty parlors, and so on.
 The focus of this guide is Title I of the ADA, which prohibits discrimination in employment and requires employers to provide reasonable accommodations for qualified applicants and employees with disabilities.

 Who must comply with Title I of the ADA?